History of Tyre, Lebanon: Roman period (64 BC – 395 AD)

 In the early second century AD Emperor Hadrian, who visited the cities of the East around 130 AD, conferred the title of Metropolis on Tyre: "great city", mother of other cities.
 This status was of "utmost importance", as it settled the ancient rivalry with Sidon in Tyre's favour – for the time being.
 According to the Suda encyclopedia, the orator Paulus of Tyre, who served as an ambassador to the Imperial court in Rome, played the main role in securing this prestigious title.
 Hadrian also allowed Tyre to mint its own coins.

 Subsequently, the famous Triumphal Arch and the Tyre Hippodrome, one of the largest hippodromes in the world (480m long and 160m wide), were constructed.
 The amphitheater for the horse-racetrack could host some 30,000 spectators.
 An aqueduct of about 5 km length was built to supply the city with water from the Ras Al Ain basins in the South.

 In the middle of the second century, the cartographer Marinus of Tyre became the founder of mathematical geography.
 Other famous scholars from Roman Tyre include the jurist Ulpian, as well as the philosophers Maximus of Tyre and Porphyry of Tyre.

+The city continued to maintain overseas merchant stations during the Roman period, including one at Puteoli and another at Rome.
+They functioned as institutional bases for Tyrian traders.
+In 174 AD, Tyrian merchants at Puteoli petitioned the civic authorities of Tyre for financial support to maintain their station, and the issue was debated in the Tyrian council (boule).